appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 Note: Even if it is known the user will need access keys, require them to create the keys themselves or put in a support ticket to have them created as a separate step from user creation.

-**External Reference:** CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 1.11
+**External Reference:** CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 1.11 (Retired in v7.0.0)

 **Evidence**